jmcparland/tor-hotspot/edgerouter-config.md

 DHCP services for the network are defined for the VLAN on the EdgeRouter.
 As a client joins the network, it is assigned an IP address in the 172.29.3.25-45 block, told to use Google (8.8.8.8) or OpenDNS (4.2.2.2) for name services, and most importantly you can see it is told to use 172.29.3.1 as a deault gateway.
 Just below, you can see that a particular computer named "stormbeam" is assigned this address when it comes online; this is the Raspberry Pi.
 [The MAC address of this particular device is obfuscated below.]

+NB: On review, dns-server definitions for arbitrary DHCP clients _should_ point to the Tor server (stormbeam) for handling throuh the Tor network.
+Verify.

 ```
 ubnt@ubnt# show service dhcp-server shared-network-name Neighbors
  authoritative disable